-The "Competencies required of the new graduate" (1998, RNABC) state that the new graduate: integrates research findings from nursing, health sciences and related disciplines into own nursing practice (with peer consultation); engages in conducting health or nursing research by identifying researchable questions and collecting or assembling research data (under direction); and uses evidence-based knowledge from nursing, health sciences and related disciplines to select and individualize nursing interventions (practicing independently) We will be looking at evidence-based practice and nursing theory in more detail and exploring how they are integrated into clinical practice.
+The "Competencies required of the new graduate" (2000, RNABC) state that the new graduate: integrates research findings from nursing, health sciences and related disciplines into own nursing practice (with peer consultation); engages in conducting health or nursing research by identifying researchable questions and collecting or assembling research data (under direction); and uses evidence-based knowledge from nursing, health sciences and related disciplines to select and individualize nursing interventions (practicing independently).
+The nurse participates in analyzing, developing, implementing and evaluating nursing practice policy in the workplace.
+As part of the role of the nurse, the nurse participates in quality assurance and improvement activities to enhance client care and nursing pactice.
+We will be looking at evidence-based practice and nursing theory in more detail and exploring how they are integrated into clinical practice.